stygianguide/SoD2_AutoReroll_Mod/README.md

 - `so2_autoroll.exe` - Main executable.
 - `config.txt` - Configuration file for custom settings.
-- `Traits_Power_Scores.csv` - Trait power scoring data.
 - `README.md` - This instruction file.

 ### Configuring `config.txt`

 Adjust settings in `config.txt` to customize the mod:

-- `RUN_DURATION`: Total run time in minutes (default: 5).
+- `RUN_DURATION`: Total run time in minutes (default: 2).
 Increase this if you're looking for rare skills.
 - `PREFERRED_SKILLS`: List of preferred skills (e.g., `lichenology, hygiene, empty`).
 Note: adding skills may reduce overall trait power as the mod prioritizes those skills.
 - `DEBUG`: Set to `true` to keep the console open after the program completes and display detailed logs.